skim131/BASK-Documentation/Chapter 5.md

 3) Compute New Recommendation
 -----------------------------
-To computer new recoomendations, press the "Compute_new_recommendations" button from the Recommendation Engine application.
-This will launch the recommendation processor (LINK explaining recommendation processor) on the transaction log to get recommendations.
+To compute new recomendations, press the "Compute_new_recommendations" button from the Recommendation Engine application.
+This will launch the recommendation processor on the transaction log to get recommendations.

 ![Compute new recommendations](/Images/compute new.png)